Neta2393/Game-Show-Edits-CH4/README.md

 The contents of the repo include an assets folder that includes a script.js file and a style.css file.
 The repo also includes an index.html file.

 ## Styling/Creation
 This repo started with the creation of unique repo name.
-While working on the style.css and the script.js, I found ways to enhance the index.html file. within my time at bootcamp I have learned how to create buttons within the index.html.
+While working on the style.css and the script.js, I found ways to enhance the index.html file.
+Within my time at bootcamp I have learned how to create buttons within the index.html.
 Using the script.js I worked to make the buttons that I created in the index.html work and have a function within the buttons.
 All of the files and codes started with a blank page and I used help from past lessons and web sources to ensure that the functions worked as I wanted them to.
 Within the style.css file I worked to ensure the container